-Taking a proactive stance in preventing fraud and abuse
+Our everyday practice of taking a proactive stance in preventing fraud and abuse for our members.

-Fraud and abuse in the health care system is a serious problem that has an impact on all health care payors and affects every person in the country.
+Fraud and abuse in the health care system is a serious problem that has an impact on all health care payers and affects every person in the country.

 The U.S. General Accounting Office reports that according to industry estimates, health care fraud and abuse accounts for up to 10 percent of the annual health care expenditure in the United States.
 That's more than $120 billion dollars a year that is taken out of the U.S. health system, and away from necessary medical services.